WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 once.
 To reload the ``*.h5`` data between runs, set ``simu.reloadH5Data =1`` in the WEC-Sim input file.

-If the Simulink model relies upon ``From Workspace`` input blocks other than those utilized by the WEC-Sim library blocks (e.g. ``waves.waveElevationFile``), these can be iterated through using Option 3.
+If the Simulink model relies upon ``From Workspace`` input blocks other than those utilized by the WEC-Sim library blocks (e.g. ``waves.elevationFile``), these can be iterated through using Option 3.
 The MCR file header MUST be a cell containing the exact string ``'LoadFile'``.
 The pathways of the files to be loaded to the workspace must be given in the ``cases`` field of the MCR *.mat* file.
 WEC-Sim MCR will then run WEC-Sim in sequence, once for each file to be loaded.
 The variable name of each loaded file should be consistent, and specified by the ``From Workspace`` block.

 For more information, refer to :ref:`webinar1`, and the **RM3_MCR** example on the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.